When Do I need a California Probate Litigation Attorney?

 You may need an experienced California probate litigation attorney when having a strong advocate on your side of the courtroom.
 It can then make the difference between a successful lawsuit or a denial of claim.
 Having this representation can also speed up the legal process and prevent you from making costly errors.
 Our law firm solely works on probate litigation.

 We have the knowledge and time to commit to serving your legal needs.
-To learn more about how the Triay Law Office may be able to help in your will, estate or trust issues, contact our probate litigation attorneys today.
+To learn more about how the Triay Law Office may be able to help in your will, estate or trust issues, contact our probate litigation attorneys in California today.
 We assist clients throughout the Bay Area, including in Oakland, Berkeley, Fremont, Peidmont, Alameda and more.

 Probate is the legal process of administering a deceased person’s last will and testament or according to intestate law.
 Certain trusts only go into effect upon the death of the testator, and may therefore be part of a probate administration.
 California probate courts oversee probate administration and probate litigation.